History of Mexico: Porfiriato (1876–1910)

-The rule of Porfirio Díaz (1876–1911) was dedicated to the rule by law, suppression of violence, and modernization of the country.
+The rule of Porfirio Díaz (1876–1911) was dedicated to the rule by law, suppression of violence and modernization of the country.
+Diaz was a military commander on the liberal side in the 1860s who seized power in a coup in 1876, established a dictatorship, and ruled in collaboration with the landed oligarchy.
+He maintained good relations with the United States and Great Britain, which led to a sharp rise in foreign direct investment, especially in mining.
+The general standard of living rose steadily.
+He adhered to a laissez-faire doctrine that primarily benefited the already privileged social classes.
+Diaz was overthrown by the Mexican Revolution of 1911 and died in exile.

 This period of relative prosperity is known as the Porfiriato.
-As traditional ways were under challenge, urban Mexicans debated national identity, the rejection of indigenous cultures, the new passion for French culture once the French were ousted from Mexico, and the challenge of creating a modern nation state through industrialization and scientific development.
+As traditional ways were challenged, urban Mexicans debated national identity, the rejection of indigenous cultures, the new passion for French culture once the French were ousted from Mexico, and the challenge of creating a modern nation-state through industrialization and scientific development.
+Cities were rebuilt with modernizing architects favoring the latest Western European styles, especially the Beaux-Arts style, to symbolize the break with the past.
+A highly visible exemplar was the Federal Legislative Palace, built 1897–1910.

 Díaz remained in power by rigging elections and censoring the press.
-Possible rivals were destroyed, and popular generals were moved to new areas so they could not build a permanent base of support.
-Banditry on roads leading to major cities was largely suppressed by the "Rurales", a police force controlled by Díaz.
-Banditry remained a major threat in more remote areas because the Rurales comprised fewer than 1000 men.
+Rivals were destroyed, and popular generals were moved to new areas so they could not build a permanent support base.
+Banditry on roads leading to major cities was largely suppressed by the "Rurales," a police force controlled by Díaz, created during a process of military modernization.
 Díaz was an astute military leader and liberal politician who built a national base of supporters.
-He maintained a stable relationship with the Catholic Church by avoiding the enforcement of constitutional anticlerical laws.
-The country's infrastructure was greatly improved through increased foreign investment from Britain and the US, and a strong, participatory central government.
-Increased tax revenue and better administration dramatically improved public safety, public health, railways, mining, industry, foreign trade, and national finances.
-Díaz modernized the army and suppressed some banditry.
-After a half-century of stagnation, where per capita income was merely a tenth of the developed nations such as Britain and the US, the Mexican economy took off and grew at an annual rate of 2.3% (1877 to 1910), which was high by world standards.
+He maintained a stable relationship with the Catholic Church by avoiding enforcing constitutional anticlerical laws.
+The country's infrastructure was significantly improved through increased foreign investment from Britain and the US and a strong, participatory central government.
+Increased tax revenue and better administration improved public safety, public health, railways, mining, industry, foreign trade, and national finances.
+After a half-century of stagnation, where per capita income was merely a tenth of the developed nations such as Britain and the US, the Mexican economy took off during the Porfiriato, growing at an annual rate of 2.3% (1877 to 1910), which was high by world standards.